 Also, under the revised points calculation table, those who have additional achievements such as bachelor’s degree from one top 300 universities, multiple masters or doctors degree, or investment of 100 million yen in their business in Japan will receive 5 to 10 points respectively.
 This will make it easy to score 70 or 80 points to be eligible as highly skilled professionals.

-Currently, details are only available in Japan.
+Currently, details are only available in Japanese.
 The immigration will provide necessary information in other languages shortly.

 Changes to immigration branch offices in Hokkaido from 6th Oct 2014

 Asahikawa branch office will be open in Asahikawa city.
 Residents in the region can apply for Status of Residence applications such as Certificate of Eligibility, Change of Status, Extension of Period or Permanent Residency.

 Otaru branch office will be downsized.
 It will not handle Status of Residence applications.
 Residents in the region should apply at Sapporo immigration office.